edgedb/edgedb/docs/clients/connection.rst

 Connection
 ----------

-There are a couple ways to provide connection information to a client library.
+There are several ways to provide connection information to a client library.

 - Use **projects**.
 This is the recommended approach for *local